liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 fullshape observed-pressure gate is valid and passes: both production and chunk gradients are finite, outputs/loss are exact, raw `vp.grad` max abs diff is `2.89e-7`, backward speedup is `1.22x`, and total speedup is `1.11x`.
-The next task is to explain the chunk candidate forward overhead before any production kernel edit.
+The next task was to explain the chunk candidate forward overhead before any production kernel edit.
+The forward-only overhead benchmark shows timestep-custom forward is slower, but chunk-custom forward is comparable to production and averaged `1.09x` faster across the repeat.
+The next task is a guarded production integration design, not more low-level formula debugging.
 ```